6 Steps to Solve Your Technology Addiction

 Step 5: Turn off notifications

 Phone notifications need to be turned off.
 This is easy and makes a world of difference.
 You don’t need to be alerted/distracted EVERY TIME someone comments on a post, likes a picture, etc. Our phones are constantly buzzing with notifications, begging us to dive back down the internet rabbit hole.
 Learn how to do this here.

 Ask your friends and family for support.
 Dealing with technology addiction can be hard to beat.
 As with any problem, it’s easier to solve when we utilize our support team.
 You can ask your partner, parent, or best friend to gently remind you when they’ve noticed you’ve been staring at your screen for too long.
 Perhaps they’ll agree to minimize their own screen time when they’re around you.

 Therapy is a great way to help learn how to build a healthier relationship with technology.
 Addiction Counselors are specialists in understanding how our brains get addicted and how to break the addiction.

-If you or a loved one live in Denver, Colorado and want help with technology addiction, reach out to Christopher John Counseling for a free consultation.
+If you or a loved one live in Winston-Salem, NC and want help with technology addiction, reach out to Christopher John Counseling for a free consultation.
 It’s simple, free, and enjoyable.